fanout/pypubcontrol/README.md

 Requiring Subscribers
 ---------------------

-You can configured PubControl to require subscribers when publishing messages in both PubControlClient and PubControl.
+You can configure PubControl to require subscribers when publishing messages in both PubControlClient and PubControl.
 When requiring subscribers the internal PubSubMonitor class is used to keep track of all subscribed-to channels and acts as a filter to prevent messages from being published to channels that have no subscribers.
 Note that a message published to non-subscribed-to channel does not result in a failure - the message is simply dropped and a successful result is sent back to the caller.

 Using PubControlClient: